 Dylan yearns to leave school and rock climb.
 He joins a private unaccredited school like Pacific Sands Academy – where he is supported in following his passions.
-He earns a diploma from an unaccredited high school, along with a narrative transcript that describes his strengths and accomplishments during his teenage years.
+He earns a diploma from an unaccredited high school, along with a transcript that ahs all kinds of interesting courses like: Earth Sciences: Formation of Mountains and Cliffs, PE: rock climbing, Geography of the Sierra Nevadas, Natural History.
 He also completes an online portfolio that he can use as he moves to his next steps in life.

 Samantha homeschooled her entire life.
 Her mom helped her complete a high school transcript (or hires Pacific Sands Academy to do the same thing).
 They create a homeschool diploma, and highlight her interests in theater and political activism in her transcript.
+Her Transcript includes “normal sounding courses” such as English 9, Algebra 1, World History, and electives such as Musical Theater, and Political Activism..
 Her “school” was unaccredited as well.

 In conclusion, I believe it’s important to consider your teen’s education before accreditation.
 Consider in what environment your teen is most likely to learn best?
 A school where he is bored and dispassionate? or out in the world living a life of self directed education with or without a school such as Pacific Sands Academy supporting him?